francoposa/francoposa.io/content/resources/golang/containerizing-with-dockerfile-and-makefile.md

 weight: 4
 ---

+**Note: this document is a work in progress.**

 ## Goals
 We will:
-1. Write a simple Go application
+1. Write a simple HTTP server in Go
-2. Create a Dockerfile for a two-stage Docker build
+2. Create an optimized two-stage Docker build
-3. Build and Run the Docker Image
-4. Use a Makefile to simplify our build commands
+3. Use a Makefile to simplify our build  and run commands

 ## 0. Prequisites